BigelowLab/viruscope/README.md

-# ViruScope
+# ViruSCope
 A tool specifically developed to identify viral sequences in single amplified genomes.
-Viruscope uses a combination of BLAST annotations, genomic anomalies (GC content and tetramer frequencies), and contrasting fragment recruitment of viral and bacterial metagenomic reads to identify viral sequences in the generally fragmented single cell genomes.
-Viruscope is a two-step program that was written in python for the data processing (`viruscope`) and R (`graphsignals.Rscript`) to produce the final graphical and tabular output identifying the viral contigs.
+ViruSCope uses a combination of BLAST annotations, genomic anomalies (GC content and tetramer frequencies), and contrasting fragment recruitment of viral and bacterial metagenomic reads to identify viral sequences in the generally fragmented single cell genomes.
+ViruSCope is a two-step program that was written in python for the data processing (`viruscope`) and R (`graphsignals.Rscript`) to produce the final graphical and tabular output identifying the viral contigs.

 # Install